Tommy Gregory Thompson

+Tommy Gregory Thompson (born April 15, 1952) is an American treasure hunter known for his leading role in the 1988 discovery of the wreck of the SS Central America, a gold-laden ship which had sunk off the coast of North Carolina in 1857.
+When he was sued in 2005 by investors who had financed the treasure hunt, he failed to appear in court and eventually became a fugitive.
+Arrested in 2015, he spent over 10 years in prison for refusing to disclose the location of the remaining gold.

-Tommy Gregory Thompson is an American treasure hunter known for his leading role in the discovery of the wreck of the SS Central America on September 11, 1988.
-He is also the author of a book about the discovery, America's Lost Treasure, published in 1998, and is a main character in the best-selling 1998 non-fiction book Ship of Gold in the Deep Blue Sea by Gary Kinder.
+He is the author of a book about the discovery, America's Lost Treasure, published in 1998, and is a main character in the 1998 non-fiction book Ship of Gold in the Deep Blue Sea by Gary Kinder.
+A 3-part mini docuseries about him, titled "Cursed Gold: A Shipwreck Scandal", aired in 2024.

 Recovery expedition

+Around 1983, Thompson was an oceanic engineer at Battelle Memorial Institute and managed to convince a group of investors to put up $12.7 million to search for the wreck of the SS Central America.

-According to the Tampa Bay Times, while Thompson discovered the wreck of the SS Central America in 1988, he did not receive legal authorization to salvage the wreck until 2003.
-He used the Arctic Discoverer as his expedition vessel, which deployed a remotely controlled vehicle, the Nemo.
-A 3-part mini docuseries titled "Cursed Gold: A Shipwreck Scandal" aired in 2024 about him.
+Thompson discovered the wreck in 1988, and then spent three years collecting the treasure.
+He used the Arctic Discoverer as his expedition vessel, which deployed a remotely controlled vehicle, the Nemo, which he had created.

-Legal issues
+Legal issues, arrest, imprisonment

+Soon after the discovery, Thompson was sued by insurance companies who claimed that they owned the wreckage.
+In 1996, Thompson's company was awarded 92% of the treasure.

 In 2000, Thompson sold gold recovered from the Central America for $52 million.

-In 2009 he had an offshore account in the Cook Islands valued at $4.16 million.
-In 2013, the U.S. District Court for the Southern District of Ohio issued an arrest warrant for Thompson for civil contempt for his failure to appear as directed.
+By 2005, several investors sued him, claiming that they hadn't been paid.
+In 2009 he reportedly had an offshore account in the Cook Islands valued at $4.16 million.
+When he did not appear in court in 2013, the U.S. District Court for the Southern District of Ohio issued an arrest warrant for Thompson for civil contempt for his failure to appear as directed.
 In 2014, the same court issued an additional arrest warrant for Thompson for criminal contempt.
 The investigation was assigned to Deputy United States Marshal Mark Stroh of the Southern District of Ohio.
-Thompson was a fugitive until U.S. Marshals arrested him in 2015 at a West Palm Beach, Florida hotel, together with fellow fugitive Alison Louise Antekeier.
+Thompson was a fugitive until U.S. Marshals arrested him in 2015 at a West Palm Beach, Florida hotel, together with his girlfriend, fellow fugitive Alison Louise Antekeier.